eduvpn/documentation/LDAP.md

 For your LDAP server it may be different.
 The `{{UID}}` is replaced by what the user provides in the `Username` field when trying to authenticate to the portal(s).

+The `userIdAttribute` field can be used to "normalize" the identity of the user in the service.
+As LDAP is case-insensitive both `FOO` and `foo` are the same user for LDAP, but not for the VPN service.
+By asking the LDAP server how the identifier is capitalized we avoid this problem.
+You can also use another attribute from LDAP altogether, i.e. allow the user to login with `uid`, but use `mail` as the identifier in the service.

+The `addRealm` field can be used to add a "realm" or "domain" to the provided user ID when the user wants to login.
+If you want to "bind" with e.g. the `UserPrincipalName` in case of Active Directory, you can configure the "realm" to add if the user didn't.
+For example, if the user tries to login with `foo`, and `addRealm` is set to `example.org`, the user ID will be modified to `foo@example.org` before attempting an LDAP bind.
+If the user already provided the realm, or another realm it will not be modified.

 For Active Directory you can use the following `bindDnTemplate`, where `DOMAIN` is the name of your domain: